Model registration

 On submit (live mode):

-1. The browser POSTs to the Supabase REST API with your user JWT.
+1. The browser POSTs the v5 signed request to the register-model Edge Function with your user JWT.

 Model Identity